Only interested in the raw trace data? Skip to the end.

 Alibaba Cluster Trace Program.
 Data center traces for VMs with batch workloads and DAG information.
 Contains a 12 hour and a longer 8 days trace, with cpu and memory allocation.
 Lu et al. analyze the trace.

-Cloudera Hadoop workload.
-Similar to the above with data from production systems of anonymous Cloudera customers and Facebook and analyzed by researchers from UC Berkeley.
+Cloudera Hadoop workload. (no trace) Similar to the above with data from production systems of anonymous Cloudera customers and Facebook and analyzed by researchers from UC Berkeley.
+Unfortunately, the raw data is not available.

 Notably, most of these traces stem from Hadoop clusters and are limited to data-mining applications.
 More generic IaaS-type workloads can be found in the Eucalyptus traces and, potentially, the Google trace.
 I want to emphasize that these are very different types of batch workloads that can offer interesting insights in the behavior of a cloud system under varying conditions.
 I hope this short reference provides a jump-off point for both researchers and engineers to get their hands on a broader variety of production traces.